statisticalbiotechnology/cb2030/questions/pca.md

 ## Kluwer *et al.* nomenclature
 ![](https://public.lanl.gov/mewall/kluwer2002/SVD_GEA.jpg)

-1. To me the eigengenes/eigensamples and principal components seem like kind of the same thing, what's the difference?
+1. **(5 votes)** To me the eigengenes/eigensamples and principal components seem like kind of the same thing, what's the difference?
 > None.
 Eigengenes/eigensamples is just a more direct nomenclature.

+1. **(3 votes)** I had problems with understanding what eigenassays are.
+From what I understood they correspond to the columns (U<sub>k</sub>) in the left (m x  n) matrix U in X=USV<sup>T</sup> and it is mentioned that they are analogous to  principal components.
+I still don't understand what they represent in a gene expression analysis.
+> The eigenassay contains the variation within the patients, e.g. the first eigenassay contains the most descriptive difference between the assays.
+So the eigenassay is a vector containing one value per gene that gives the relative weight of that gene.

 1. Is the "first Eigen gene" means the first principal component and the "second Eigen gene" means the second principal component?
 So are they both the linear combination of a set of different genes?
 In Jupyter notebook's illustration, it seems really similar to how we illustrating PC1, PC2, etc.
 Eigen genes.
 These illustrate the linear combinations of genes that explains the variance of the genes.
 First one describes the most, the second explains most of the variance when the variance of the first gene-compination is removed.
 Here we only explore the first two component, but one could plot the other ones as well.)